lluisalemanypuig/flame-charts/README.md

 # Flame Charts

-This repository is an instrumentator for C++ projects to produce profiling traces and display them as flame charts.
+This repository is an instrumentator for C++20 projects to produce profiling traces and display them as flame charts.

 ## Use them in your C++ projects